-I am the Interim Dean of the College of Computing and Software Engineering and Professor of Software Engineering and Game Development at Kennesaw State University.
+I am the Dean of the College of Computing and Software Engineering and Professor of Software Engineering and Game Development at Kennesaw State University.
 I previously served as Faculty Executive Assistant to the President, the Department Chair for SWEGD (Software Engineering and Game Development), and program coordinator for the Bachelor of Science in Computer Game Design and Development.
 Please visit the CGDD KSU blog at http://ksugames.blogspot.com.
-I also serve as faculty within the Center for Applied Gaming and Media Arts at KSU.
+I also served as faculty within the Center for Applied Gaming and Media Arts at KSU.

 My domain research involves distributed and parallel systems, game design and development, real-time collaborative editing systems, ubiquitous computing and media, and on-line education and inter-rater reliability in higher education.
 I led the work at KSU (formerly SPSU) as an early adopter for the NSF/IEEE TCPP parallel curriculum and encourage all students to learn parallel computing concepts.
 I was also the PI for the Strength of Materials virtual lab NSF-funded project.